xaved88/bottled_ai/rs/calculator/dev_and_status_notes.md

 ## NEXT FEATURES
 - ~~card draw~~
-- minion handling
+- ~~minion handling~~

 ## STRATEGY DECISIONS
 - weak + vulnerable, improve valuing of it
-- prioritizing card draw in the strategy?
+- prioritizing card draw in the strategy
-- what else?
+- prioritize feed / hand of greed over not.

 ### KEY: